ShahjahanMirza/ShahjahanMirza/README.md

 ## 🚀 About Me
-I'm becoming a Data Scientist
+I'm a Machine Learning enthusiast.

 ## 🔗 Links